Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Prepare Your Target Models
 --------------------------

-In order to evaluate your model with ``mlflow.evaluate()``, your model has to be one of the following types:
+In order to evaluate your model with ``qcflow.evaluate()``, your model has to be one of the following types:

-1. A :py:func:`mlflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged ``mlflow.pyfunc.PyFuncModel`` model.
-In general we call that MLflow model.
+1. A :py:func:`qcflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged ``qcflow.pyfunc.PyFuncModel`` model.
+In general we call that QCFlow model.
 The
 2. A python function that takes in string inputs and outputs a single string.
-Your callable must match the signature of :py:func:`mlflow.pyfunc.PyFuncModel.predict` (without ``params`` argument), briefly it should:
+Your callable must match the signature of :py:func:`qcflow.pyfunc.PyFuncModel.predict` (without ``params`` argument), briefly it should:

    * Has ``data`` as the only argument, which can be a ``pandas.Dataframe``, ``numpy.ndarray``, python list, dictionary or scipy matrix.
    * Returns one of ``pandas.DataFrame``, ``pandas.Series``, ``numpy.ndarray`` or list.
-3. An MLflow Deployments endpoint URI pointing to a local `MLflow AI Gateway <../deployments/index.html>`_, `Databricks Foundation Models API <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html>`_, and `External Models in Databricks Model Serving <https://docs.databricks.com/en/generative-ai/external-models/index.html>`_.
+3. An QCFlow Deployments endpoint URI pointing to a local `QCFlow AI Gateway <../deployments/index.html>`_, `Databricks Foundation Models API <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html>`_, and `External Models in Databricks Model Serving <https://docs.databricks.com/en/generative-ai/external-models/index.html>`_.
 4. Set ``model=None``, and put model outputs in ``data``.
 Only applicable when the data is a Pandas dataframe.

-Evaluating with an MLflow Model
+Evaluating with an QCFlow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For detailed instruction on how to convert your model into a ``mlflow.pyfunc.PyFuncModel`` instance, please read `this doc <https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#creating-custom-pyfunc-models>`_.
-But in short, to evaluate your model as an MLflow model, we recommend following the steps below:
+For detailed instruction on how to convert your model into a ``qcflow.pyfunc.PyFuncModel`` instance, please read `this doc <https://qcflow.org/docs/latest/python_api/qcflow.pyfunc.html#creating-custom-pyfunc-models>`_.
+But in short, to evaluate your model as an QCFlow model, we recommend following the steps below:

-1. Log your model to MLflow server by ``log_model``.
-Each flavor (``opeanai``, ``pytorch``, ...) has its own ``log_model`` API, e.g., :py:func:`mlflow.openai.log_model()`:
+1. Log your model to QCFlow server by ``log_model``.
+Each flavor (``opeanai``, ``pytorch``, ...) has its own ``log_model`` API, e.g., :py:func:`qcflow.openai.log_model()`:

    .. code-block:: python

-        with mlflow.start_run():
+        with qcflow.start_run():
             system_prompt = "Answer the following question in two sentences"
-            # Wrap "gpt-4o-mini" as an MLflow model.
+            # Wrap "gpt-4o-mini" as an QCFlow model.
-            logged_model_info = mlflow.openai.log_model(
+            logged_model_info = qcflow.openai.log_model(
                 model="gpt-4o-mini",
                 task=openai.chat.completions,
                 artifact_path="model",